azureuse7/public_code/07-AKS/04-Replicaset/main.md

+# Kubernetes ReplicaSet

-# Replicaset is an kubernetes object which is used make your pod highly available and any point time it will make sure sepcified replicas are up and running
+A ReplicaSet is a Kubernetes object used to make pods highly available.
+At any point in time, it ensures that the specified number of pod replicas are up and running.